 How do you successfully run the largest women’s tennis event in North America?
-Just ask Bob Moran and his dedicated team of full-time staff and volunteers at the Volvo Car Open.
+Just ask Bob Moran and his dedicated team of full-time staff and volunteers at the Charleston Open.

 With its unmatched Southern hospitality and tireless staff and volunteers who go above and beyond to make everyone feel right at home, there’s a reason players keeping coming back to Charleston year after year.

 Meet Bob Moran